Sshovon/TaxCode/README.md

 $ node enrollAdmin.js <br />
 $ node registerUser.js

-## Now if you can run server by using following command
+## Now, if you can run server by using following command
 $ npm run dev
 ## You have to create admin and user separately to use both side of TaxCode webapp.